woodser/monero-java/README.md

 - Fetch and process binary data from the daemon (e.g. raw blocks)
 - Query wallet transactions, transfers, and outputs by their many attributes
 - Be notified when blocks are added to the chain, as the wallet synchronizes, or when the wallet sends or receives funds
-- Supports multisig
+- Full multisig support
 - Over 200 passing JUnit tests

 ## Sample Code

 This code introduces the API.
-See the [Javadoc](https://moneroecosystem.org/monero-java/), [specification PDF](https://github.com/monero-ecosystem/monero-java/blob/master/monero-spec.pdf), or [JUnit tests](src/test/java) for more details.
+See the [Javadoc](https://moneroecosystem.org/monero-java/), [specification PDF](http://moneroecosystem.org/monero-java/monero-spec.pdf), or [JUnit tests](src/test/java) for more details.

 ```java
 // connect to a daemon